 Transactions for students are handled on the basis of unique Person Identification Numbers (PIDs).
 Each student is assigned this number upon admission to the University.
 Social Security Numbers are collected from students at admission and are used for Federal reporting purposes only.

-You are required to meet all of the prerequisites for a given course.
-Failure to meet prerequisites can block your registration for the course or result in a drop or withdrawal from that course.
+You are required to meet all of the requisites for a given course.
+Failure to meet requisites can block your registration for the course or result in a drop or withdrawal from that course.

 Tiers are university wide, general education requirements that all undergraduate students must complete.
 Tier I consists of course requirements to build quantitative and English composition skills; Tier II consists of course requirements to increase your breadth of knowledge; the Tier III requirement develops the ability to interrelate, synthesize, and integrate knowledge from different academic disciplines.